 It was hard to put this endeavor on hold back in early March, but with our world coping with unknowns and fears and mounting losses associated with the COVID-19 pandemic, it was necessary.
 The pandemic is far from “over” – but we are beginning to learn more about how to live with it, or around it, or perhaps even despite it – practicing personal and community hygiene and social distancing, and also preparing ourselves and our communities for the future, and for potential (even likely) ongoing medical, economic, social, technological, and other challenges.

 Frustrating as it has been, in some way, having to take a step or few away from the project also gifted us with time to consider perspective, and to consider and reconsider the post-production nature of this film…

-What began in 2015 as a small but informational and inspirational home-grown video about Mattie and peace grew in 2019 to a widely supported major film endeavor when Marc came on Board.
+What began in 2015 as a small but informational and inspirational home-grown video about Mattie and peace grew in 2019 to a widely supported major film endeavor when a videographer came on Board.
 With each interview he conducted, more and more Mattie stories and peace messages and “I Am…” treasures were being shared, each expanding and amplifying the mosaic vision that Mattie offered us, and also the mosaic concept of this project.
 As we reflected on the ever-growing bits of mosaic pieces we were gathering, our storyboard conversations evolved from a single film production into thoughts of a mini-series, and/or a film with an ongoing #ContinueTheConversation & #MamaPeaceChat podcast series.

 Now, in 2020, our world has changed… and our project is shifting as we, the people, are evolving… especially as we individually and collectively open our eyes and minds and hearts to needed changes in attitudes and realities that impact our local and global neighbors.